Akimlav/simple-fvm-from-scratch/README.md

 Benchmark: Ghia, U., Ghia, K.N., & Shin, C.T.
 (1982). *High-Re solutions for incompressible flow using the Navier–Stokes equations and a multigrid method.* Journal of Computational Physics, **48**(3), 387–411.

 At Re = 100, the primary vortex centre should be near (0.617, 0.737).
-Centreline velocity profiles match Ghia within 2–5% on a 129×129 grid and central difference convection scheme.
-With first order upwind scheme discrepancy is bigger.
+Centreline velocity profiles match Ghia within 2–5% on a 129×129 grid and central difference discretization scheme.
+With first order upwind scheme discretization scheme discrepancy is bigger.

 ---